 You will focus on the rapidly evolving context of international development.
 You will explore the implication for NGOs of the trends shaping the sector.
 How is the role of civil society changing?
 What will be the impact of altering aid flows, increased funding for humanitarian and security work and shifting North-South relations?
 How are new digital technologies affecting the way NGOs work?
 What are the implications of the moves to greater collaboration and the increasing influence of the private sector in the development process?

 The aim of the course is to enable you to develop your management, analytical and leadership skills so that you develop a rounded set of competencies that will enable you to flourish at the highest levels in global NGOs.

-The MSc course is taught on a part-time basis over a period of two years (18 months for those eligible to enrol on the April Intake).
+The MSc course is taught on a part-time basis over a period of two years.

 Students initially enrol on the Postgraduate Diploma with the specialist area of their choice, and confirm their intention to complete the MSc at the end of the first year.